lento234/advent2021/day08/README.md

 For each entry, determine all of the wire/segment connections and decode the four-digit output values. *What do you get if you add up all of the output values?*

+Your puzzle answer was `990964`.

+Both parts of this puzzle are complete!
+They provide two gold stars:
+\*\*